 What you get for free: - 70+ screening filters (fundamental, technical, descriptive) - Stock heat maps and sector visualization - Basic charting and news aggregation - No account required for basic screening

-Why it's useful: When you need to cast a wide net — filtering 8,000+ stocks by P/E, market cap, sector, or technical patterns — Finviz is hard to beat.
-It's fast, visual, and doesn't require registration.
+Why it's useful: When you need to cast a wide net and narrow thousands of stocks quickly, Finviz is hard to beat.
+It is fast, visual, and does not require registration.

 Best for: Initial universe screening, technical analysis, getting a broad market view.